wso2/cellery/docs/installation-options.md

 ### Local, existing Kubernetes cluster and GCP based installations

-You could opt to install Cellery either in local mode, on to an existing Kubernetes cluster or on Google Cloud.
+You could opt to install Cellery either in local mode, or on to an existing Kubernetes cluster or on Google Cloud.
 Note that you could combine either the basic or complete installations along with these options.

 When you run `cellery setup` in interactive mode, and select `Create`, you can select one of the following options: